VaLiuM09/Creator-Base-Template/readme.md

     // PointingProperty requires VRTK_Pointer to work.
     [RequireComponent(typeof(VRTK_Pointer))]
     // Training object with that property can point at other training objects.
-    // Any property should inherit from TrainingObjectProperty class. public class PointingProperty : TrainingObjectProperty
+    // Any property should inherit from SceneObjectProperty class. public class PointingProperty : SceneObjectProperty
     {
         // Event that is invoked every time when the object points at something. public event Action<ColliderWithTriggerProperty> PointerEnter;